 Students are enrolled in MMG1017 upon registration in the PhD program.
 Students admitted directly into the PhD program will begin the requirements of this course only after completion of MMG1015 AND passing their qualification exam.
 MMG1017 is a continuing enrollment course.
 It is complete only when the following conditions have been met:

 - MMG1017 student seminar is completed, generally in 4th or 5th year (50% mark) - Final course topic is completed (50% mark).
 Topic courses are not applied to MMG1017 until the courses for MMG1016 have been completed.
 Note that the Topic course component of MMG1017 is not linked to attendance requirements for student seminars.
-That is, if a student has yet to complete the Topic Course, but has met the minimum attendance requirements and presented their seminar, they no longer need to attend. - At least 30 student seminars have been evaluated.
-In the new grading scheme adopted in fall 2019, this number will generally be exceeded, as attendance is scored by filling out an evaluation instead of by T card scanning.
-Evaluation quality is not factored into the numerical grade, but students are required to fill out the form including one question to receive credit for attendance and the evaluation. - Attendance requirements (see below) have been met for all previous years, and for the final year in which you are enrolled in this course until the beginning of the MMG1015 student seminars, which typically start between December and February depending on class sizes. - Good standing with SGS has been maintained. - There are no outstanding obligations that have resulted from lapses in attendance at student seminars for previous academic years.
+That is, if a student has yet to complete the Topic Course, but has met the minimum attendance requirements and presented their seminar, they no longer need to attend. - Minimum seminar attendance and evaluation criteria have been met. - Good standing with SGS has been maintained. - There are no outstanding obligations that have resulted from lapses in attendance at student seminars for previous academic years.